London Internet Exchange

-The London Internet Exchange ("LINX") is a mutually governed Internet exchange point (IXP) that provides peering services and public policy representation to network operators (over 950 different ASNs).
-It was founded in 1994 in London.
-LINX operates IXPs in London, Manchester, Scotland and Wales in the United Kingdom and Northern Virginia in the United States.
+The London Internet Exchange (LINX) is an Internet exchange point (IXP) providing peering to over 950 different autonomous systems (ASNs).
+Established in 1994 in London, LINX operates IXPs in London, Manchester, Scotland, and Wales in the United Kingdom, as well as in Northern Virginia, United States.

-LINX was founded in 1994 by a group of ISPs and educational networks and is a founding member of Euro-IX, a Europe-wide alliance of Internet Exchanges.
-It is one of the largest neutral IXPs in Europe in terms of average throughput.
+Founded by a consortium of Internet Service Providers (ISPs) and educational networks, LINX is a founding member of Euro-IX, a Europe-wide alliance of Internet exchanges.
+It is one of the largest neutral IXPs in Europe by average throughput.

-LINX is a not-for-profit organization (a company limited by a guarantee).
-Networks join LINX as members and sign a memorandum of understanding.
-Members collectively 'own' the company, and all members have a single vote at AGMs and EGMs in matters relating to finances, constitution, and what activities LINX may carry out.
-Members also periodically elect the LINX non-executive board of directors.
-Members meet at regular LINX meetings to discuss technical, corporate governance, and regulatory matters.
-LINX has a mandate to not actively compete with its members.
+LINX functions as a non-profit organization, structured as a company limited by guarantee.
+Membership involves signing a memorandum of understanding, with each member collectively owning the company.
+All members hold a single vote at Annual General Meetings (AGMs) and Extraordinary General Meetings (EGMs) on issues related to finances, the constitution, and the scope of LINX activities.
+The members periodically elect the non-executive board of directors and convene at regular meetings to discuss technical, corporate governance, and regulatory matters.
+LINX operates under a mandate to avoid direct competition with its members.

 History

 In November 1994, using a donated piece of equipment no bigger than a video recorder and without any written contracts, five UK-based Internet service providers (ISPs) linked their networks to exchange data and avoid paying high transatlantic bandwidth costs.

-LINX effectively began when two ISPs (PIPEX and UKnet) linked their networks via a 64-kilobit serial link to save the cost and time delay involved in routing data across the Atlantic to US Internet exchanges.
+LINX effectively began when two ISPs (PIPEX and UK Net) linked their networks via a 64-kilobit serial link to save the cost and time delay involved in routing data across the Atlantic to US Internet exchanges.

 When Demon Internet, UKERNA – the UK academic network – and other ISPs showed interest in establishing similar serial links, Keith Mitchell, then chief technical officer of PIPEX, initiated a meeting with BT to discuss the creation of a London-based Internet exchange.

 PIPEX provided the LINX founders with a Cisco Catalyst 1200 switch with eight 10-megabit ports.
-Rack space was leased at a then virtually empty data centre operated by Telehouse International Corporation of Europe Ltd at Coriander Avenue in London's Docklands.
+Rack space was leased at a then virtually empty data center operated by Telehouse International Corporation of Europe Ltd at Coriander Avenue in London's Dockland.

 Switching the first data through the Telehouse hub was accomplished by primarily technical specialists who were unconcerned about the formalities of legal contracts.
 However, while PIPEX continued to provide administrative and technical oversight, the need for a formal constitution was eventually recognized.

 The solution was to form a company limited by guarantee.
 Lawyers produced a draft memorandum and constitution which was extensively modified by members.
 The company was formed in 1995, and a board of five non-executive directors was elected, with Keith Mitchell as the initial chairman.